YK12321/Arduino101/README.md

 - **Photoresistor Servo Controller:** A program that uses the input of a photoresistor to control a servo motor.

-- **Subject to more additions:** I'm constantly working on many projects and commonly add them to this repository
+- **Subject to more additions:** I'm constantly working on many projects and commonly add them to this repository.

 ## Getting Started